SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 ===

-For more information about GitHub pages please see our lesson on [Advanced git Techniques](https://cyberhelp.sesync.org/advanced-git-lesson/#/slides/pages).
+For more information about GitHub Pages, including a walkthrough of the steps above, please see our lesson on [Advanced git Techniques](https://cyberhelp.sesync.org/advanced-git-lesson/#/slides/pages).
-For information on getting started with GitHub check out our [Basic git](https://cyberhelp.sesync.org/basic-git-lesson/) lesson.
+For information on getting started with GitHub, check out our [Basic git](https://cyberhelp.sesync.org/basic-git-lesson/) lesson.
 {:.notes}
 ---